PollySantos/PollySantos/README.md

 ### 👩‍🔧 About Me

 I'm a Quality Manager with extensive experience ensuring process excellence and delivering high-quality products in dynamic, challenging environments.
-Throughout my career, I recognized the vast potential within the tech world and decided to expand my skill set, pursuing a solid specialization in Quality Assurance (QA) through Compass UOL.
+Throughout my career, I've recognized the immense potential of the tech world and decided to broaden my skill set, specializing in Quality Assurance (QA) through Compass UOL.

 Additionally, I completed a Full Stack Bootcamp with Resilia, which gave me a comprehensive understanding of software development.
-Currently, I'm pursuing a degree in Software Engineering at Universidade Aberta de Portugal, where I live and continue to delve into programming, system architecture, and agile methodologies.
+I'm currently pursuing a Software Engineering degree at Universidade Aberta de Portugal, where I live and continue to dive deep into programming, system architecture, and agile methodologies.
+My passion for development has led me to focus particularly on Java backend, where I apply concepts of Object-Oriented Programming (OOP) and design patterns to build robust and efficient systems, leveraging frameworks like Spring Boot to create scalable APIs and services.

-Over time, I've honed my expertise in automated testing, continuous integration, and DevOps practices, always striving to apply the best methods to ensure quality throughout the entire software development lifecycle.
+I've progressively honed my expertise in automated testing, continuous integration, and DevOps practices, always striving to apply best-in-class methods to ensure quality across the entire software development lifecycle.
+I have hands-on experience with automation tools like Selenium and JUnit, and I use Maven for dependency management and Git for version control, ensuring a cohesive and professional workflow.

-My goal is to keep evolving, adding value to development teams, and refining QA practices to meet the increasingly demanding needs of the tech market.
+My goal is to continue evolving, adding significant value to development teams, and refining QA practices to meet the increasingly demanding needs of the tech market.

 ---